-If you are unable to make payments on your Manitoba Hydro account by the due date you should contact them to make a payment arrangement.
-Arrangements can be made through MyBill, by emailing [email protected], or by calling 1-204-480-5900 (toll-free at 1-888-624-9376).
-A credit representative will be help you by making a payment plan that fits your needs and will refer you to programs that we and other community partners offer.
+If unable to make payments to Manitoba Hydro by the due date, contact them to make a payment arrangement.
+Arrangements can be made through MyBill, by emailing [email protected], or by calling 204-480-5900 or 1-888-624-9376.
+A credit representative will be help make a payment plan that fits your needs.

-Manitoba Hydro has also discontinued all service disconnections related to overdue accounts until further notice.
+Manitoba Hydro has discontinued all service disconnections related to overdue accounts until further notice.

 FAQ on COVID-19

-We’re dedicated to supporting your business through this difficult time by compiling answers to the most common COVID-19 questions and keeping you up to date on the latest relief measures from the federal government.
-Visit our Small Business Help Center to learn more.
+We’re dedicated to supporting your business through this difficult time.
+See the FAQs on the most common COVID-19 topics and stay up to date on the latest relief measures from the federal government.
+Visit our Small Business Help Center.